ncsurobotics/SW8-Documentation/docs/electrical/software/overview.md

 *(On Linux make sure to install the Adept runtime first.
 This is not required on Windows or macOS)*

 Many members of the club have an Analog Discover 2 from coursework.
-WaveForms allows this to be used as an oscilliscope, logic analyzer, waveform generator, spectrum analyzer, and many more tools.
+WaveForms allows this to be used as an oscilloscope, logic analyzer, waveform generator, spectrum analyzer, and many more tools.

 ![](../img/sw_waveforms_other.jpg){: .center style="width: 80%"}